gavieira/mitofree/README.md

 The -s "--subset" argument can be used to limit dataset size, which can also reduce RAM requirements.
 This argument can also be used to increase dataset size, which may be useful if you're having trouble in circularizing a mitogenome and some RAM to spare.

-However,be aware that very large datasets can make NOVOPlasty crash or lock MITObim into a pretty much endless assembly process.
-Because of this, this program has a timer for MITObim processes that will abort the assembly after 24 hours (this value can be modified using the '-T' or '--timeout' flag).

-The 'dataset_list.txt' is a plain text file that contains three tab-separated collumns, each corresponding to a specific information used by mitofree:

 1-SRA_RUN_NUMBER        2-SPECIES_NAME          3-SEED_GENBANK_ACCESSION

 For instance: